 “I believe just telling you I’m not a reseller.”

 Åke licked his lips.
 “Yeah, I hear you.
 And yet you have her.
 I’m sure there's more where it came from.
 Help a fellow aficionado out?
-I’ll pay good money.”
+I can offer good stuff in return.”

-“Excuse me?”
-The judgemental dig made Åke raise an eyebrow.
+The back-handed dig made Åke raise an eyebrow.
 He stared down at the cyclist.
 “We literally just met, sir.
 Why are you picking a fight?
 And between the two of us, you're the one touring illegal imports.
-I could call the police.”
+I could report you.”

 Åke silently smoked his cigarette and strained his facial muscles so as to not roll his eyes hard.
 “I doubt it.”

 “Ah!”
 The man snapped his fingers seconds later, as the answer came to him.
 “How did it take this long for me to place a face like that.
-You’re all over town.
 What are you?
 A model?
 Now that I think about it, I even know your name.”

-“Ain't that nice.” Åke said, bored.
+“Ain't that nice,” Åke said, bored.
 Damned be this mug of his.
 “Listen stranger, don't show up with a flashy toy and expect people to not get a little curious.
-You have balls by the way, parading her around downtown.”
+You have balls by the way, parading her around.”

 “I don't.”